Here is a list of the 10 best sake to enjoy and how to pair them with food

 Sake, a versatile product, is more and more in vogue!
 Wanna know which one to taste first ?
-This expert shortlist is waiting for you.
+This best sake shortlist is waiting for you.

 The sake champion: Adatara Ginjo, was voted best sake this year at the international wine competition, while Kimoto Hatsumago Densyo, was crowned champion in the Honjozo category.
 Both are sake with unique flavors that go perfectly with European dishes, which once again confirms the versatility of the japanese drink.
 Here is a top 3:

 Sawaya Matsumoto Shuhari Saido 1292 (Matsumoto Shuzo, Kyoto)

 This sake has a vibrant umami, bitterness and acidity.
 It pairs ideally with red meat, for example, grilled beef or tuna sushi.

 This sake is sweet and very acidic.
 It is an unfiltered sake whose water is not added after the brewing process.
 It goes perfectly with cheese or cream sauce.

 This sake is removed from the purée without pressing it, so its taste is very elegant.
 Aging also gives it a smooth and round texture, and its aroma is surprisingly intense.
 Serve with sashimi, snapper, scallop or octopus.